mac-chaffee/mac-chaffee.github.io/README.md

 ## Deployment

 ```
-# Re-generate css, re-cache, and upload everything to S3
+# Re-generate the css, the blog, and upload everything to S3
 npm run sync
 ```